cspotcode/lodash-webpack-DCE-example/README.md

 * `build/[name]-uglified.js`: Webpack output with dead code removed by Uglify.
 Output is unmangled and prettified so you can inspect it more easily.
 * `build/[name]-uglified-mangled.js`: Bundle is totally minified.

+File sizes before and after gzipping are output to `build/file-sizes.txt`

 In all of lodash-es's .default.js files, object literal property value shorthand has been replaced so that Babel transpilation is not necessary.

 ```